Privacy Policy

 11.1 Risk Assessments

-Privacy Impact Assessments (PIAs) will be conducted for any new or significantly modified systems, projects, or processes involving the collection of Personal Information via the website to proactively identify and mitigate privacy risks.
+The Company periodically conducts Privacy Impact Assessments (PIAs) for any new or significantly modified systems, projects, or processes involving the collection of Personal Information via the website, to proactively identify and mitigate privacy risks.

 11.2 Mitigation Strategies